 What Is Capo Bianco?

-Capo Bianco is a lesser-known white cliff located in the south of Sicily.
+It’s a lesser-known white cliff located in the south of Sicily.
 Also known as the White Cliffs of Eraclea Minoa and translating, in English, to the White Cape, Capo Bianco remains one of the most beautiful natural attractions in Sicily.
-But, with the hoards of tourists flocking to the white cliffs at Scala dei Turchi, most miss out on visiting the underrated White Cape.
+But, with the hordes of tourists flocking to the white cliffs at Scala dei Turchi, most miss out on visiting the underrated White Cape.

-Well, now that Scala dei Turchi is closed, it won’t be long until tourists are turning up in their numbers at the marvellous White Cape.
-So, we highly recommend visiting now, before it becomes crowded like Scala dei Turchi.
-Indeed, when Beck and I visited in 2023, we only saw a handful of people passing by Capo Bianco.
+Absolutely, when Beck and I visited in 2023, we only saw a handful of people visiting the cape.
 Sure, there were a dozen or so people along Spiaggia di Capo Bianco.
 But, not many were exploring or particularly interested in the freakishly white cliffs at the White Cape.

 Where Is Capo Bianco in Sicily?

-Capo Bianco is located in the ancient Greek city of Eraclea Minoa (spelled Heraclea Minoa in Greek) in the south of Sicily.
+It’s located in the ancient Greek city of Eraclea Minoa in southern Sicily.
 To help you get your bearings, here’s an interactive map of Capo Bianco in Eraclea Minoa, Sicily.

 FYI – there is another popular beach that goes by the name of Spiaggia di Capo Bianco.
 This beach is also located in Italy, in Portoferraio, on the island of Elba.